On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-Starting with a static priority scheduler, \Eqrefs{eq:2flow_stat}{eq:2flow_stat+s} indicate that $\widetilde{R}^*_s < \widetilde{R}^*$ iff $\widetilde{R}^* = \frac{b_1 + b_2}{d_1} + r_2 > \max \left\{r_1 + r_2, \frac{b_2}{d_2} \right\}$, \ie for a static priority scheduler, (re)shaping\footnote{Recall from Corollary~\ref{cor:b1} that the flow with the largest deadline, flow~$1$ in the two-flow case, is never reshaped.} decreases the required bandwidth only when $d_1$, the larger deadline, is not too large and $d_2$, the smaller deadline, is not too small.
+For a static priority scheduler, \Eqrefs{eq:2flow_stat}{eq:2flow_stat+s} indicate that $\widetilde{R}^*_R < \widetilde{R}^*$ iff $\widetilde{R}^* = \frac{b_1 + b_2}{d_1} + r_2 > \max \left\{r_1 + r_2, \frac{b_2}{d_2} \right\}$, \ie for a static priority scheduler, reprofiling\footnote{Recall from Corollary~\ref{cor:b1} that the flow with the largest deadline, flow~$1$ in the two-flow case, is never reprofiled.} decreases the required bandwidth only when $d_1$, the larger deadline, is not too large and $d_2$, the smaller deadline, is not too small.
 This is intuitive.
 When $d_1$ is large, the low-priority flow~$1$ can meet its deadline even without any mitigation of the impact of flow~$2$.
-Conversely, a small $d_2$ offers little to no opportunity for reshaping flow~$2$ as the added delay it would introduce would need to be compensated by an even higher link bandwidth.
+Conversely, a small $d_2$ offers little to no opportunity for reprofiling flow~$2$ as the added delay it introduces would need to be compensated by an even higher link bandwidth.
 This is illustrated in \fig{fig:sub21} for the same two-flow combination as in \fig{fig:relative_diff}, \ie $(r_1, b_1) = (4,10)$ and $(r_2, b_2) = (10,18)$.
-The intermediate region where ``$d_1$ is not too large and $d_2$ is not too small'' corresponds to the yellow triangular region where the benefits of reshaping can reach~$40\%$.
-Similarly, \Eqrefs{eq:2flow_fifo}{eq:2flow_fifo+s} indicate that $\widehat{R}^*_s < \widehat{R}^*$ iff $d_2 < \frac{b_1 + b_2}{r_1 + r_2}$, \ie for a fifo scheduler, (re)shaping decreases the required bandwidth only when $d_2$, the smaller deadline, is small.
-This is again intuitive as a large $d_2$ means that the small deadline flow~$2$ can meet its deadline even without any reshaping of flow~$1$\footnote{Note that unlike the static priority scenario where the smaller deadline (higher priority) flow is reshaped, the opposite holds in the fifo case, where the larger deadline flow is reshaped to minimize its impact on the one with the tighter deadline.}. \fig{fig:sub22} presents the relative gain in link bandwidth for again the same 2-flow combination.
-As seen in the figure, the benefits of reshaping can, as in the static priority case, again reach reach close to~$40\%$ for a fifo scheduler, at least in the example under consideration.
-The next section explores more complex scenarios involving more than two flows and different combinations of flow profiles, and from those results it appears that, in general, a fifo scheduler stands to benefit more from reshaping than a static priority one.
+The intermediate region where ``$d_1$ is not too large and $d_2$ is not too small'' corresponds to the yellow triangular region where the benefits of reprofiling can reach~$40\%$.
+Similarly, \Eqrefs{eq:2flow_fifo}{eq:2flow_fifo+s} indicate that $\widehat{R}^*_R < \widehat{R}^*$ iff $d_2 < \frac{b_1 + b_2}{r_1 + r_2}$, \ie for a fifo scheduler, reprofiling decreases the required bandwidth only when $d_2$, the smaller deadline, is small.
+This is again intuitive as a large $d_2$ means that the deadline can be met even without reprofiling flow~$1$\footnote{Note that under static priority the smaller deadline flow is reprofiled, while in the fifo case it is the larger deadline flow that is reprofiled to minimize its impact on the one with the tighter deadline.}. \fig{fig:sub22} presents the relative gain in bandwidth for again the same 2-flow combination.
+As in the static priority case, the figure shows that for a fifo scheduler the benefits of reprofiling can reach about~$40\%$ in the example under consideration.